rkotp/pynum/README.md

 # PYNUM: Python Based Network Users Management
----
-### Authors
-It has been developed under th framework of a master thesis.
-The authors are:
-* Pedro Ruben González Sánchez - Developer
-* Pablo Serrano - Supervisor
 ### Description
 What's Pynum?
 Pynum is the acronym for Python Based Network Users Management.
 As the acronym tells, this tool will help us to handle the users connected to a certain network.
 It is developed in Python in its third version.
 It has been developed and designed following two guidelines:
 * Easy-to-use: It has been launched with an easy web interface that lets everybody use it.